jmsapps/rag-test/README.md

 If everything is configured properly, safe queries will return generated answers, unsafe queries will be blocked, and you will see a final ✅ or ❌ summary.

----

-# To Do / Next Steps

-* ⏳ Introduce a minimal LLM to synthesize answers.
-* ⏳ Build a full RAG pipeline by combining query + context into a single prompt.
-* ⏳ Add post-generation guardrails to validate LLM output before returning to the user.